How to get the best spray tan of your life

 Wear loose clothing to your appointment

 Jeans or leggings can ruin your tan before it is fully processed.
-I recommend wearing sweat pants and a loose top.
+I recommend wearing sweat pants and a loose, full-coverage top like a crewneck.
 Skip the tight socks and sneakers in favor of crocs, flip flops, or other open and airy shoes.
+An umbrella on rainy days is always recommended.

 No lotions, potions, or shaving the day of your service